fermigas/PopularMovies2/README.md

 ##Some self-criticisms

 ###I tried to do too much
-- Having an offline cache for all movies instead of just favorited added a lot of complexity
+- Having an offline cache for all movies instead of just favorites added a lot of complexity
 - Offering so many kinds of sorting and filtering also lead to a lot of code bloat

 ###Test coverage is low, leading to a lot time lost quenching weird bugs